-Evaluating Web Archive Information Retrieval Systems
+Evaluating Web Archive Search Systems

-Miguel Costa^{1,2} and Mário J. Silva2 (miguel.costa@fccn.pt, mjs@di.fc.ul.pt)
+Miguel Costa^{1,2} and Mário J. Silva3 (miguel.costa@fccn.pt, mjs@inesc-id.pt)

-1 Foundation for National Scientific Computing, Lisbon, Portugal 2 University of Lisbon, Faculty of Sciences, LaSIGE, Lisbon, Portugal
+Foundation for National Scientific Computing, Lisbon, Portugal LaSIGE, Faculty of Science, University of Lisbon, Lisbon, Portugal IST/INESC-ID, Lisbon, Portugal

 Abstract.
-The information published on the web is rapidly vanishing along with our collective memory.
-At least 77 web archives have been developed to cope with the web's transience problem, but despite their technology having achieved a good maturity level, the retrieval effectiveness they provide still presents unsatisfactory results.
-In this work, we propose an evaluation methodology based on a list of requirements compiled from characterizations of web archives and their users.
+The information published on the web, a representation of our collective memory, is rapidly vanishing.
+At least 77 web archives have been developed to cope with the web's transience problem, but despite their technology having achieved a good maturity level, the retrieval effectiveness of the search services they provide still presents unsatisfactory results.
+In this work, we propose an evaluation methodology for web archive search systems based on a list of requirements compiled from previous characterizations of web archives and their users.
 The methodology includes the design of a test collection and the selection of evaluation measures to support realistic and reproducible experiments.
 The test collection enabled, for the first time, to measure the effectiveness of state-of-the-art IR technology employed in web archives.
-Results confirm that the quality of results returned to the users is poor.
+Results confirm the poor quality of search results retrieved with such technology.
 However, we show how to combine temporal features, along with the regular topical features, to improve the search effectiveness on web archives.
 The test collection is available to the research community.